 Answering questions from entrepreneurs on Quora.

 And despite now writing checks to entrepreneurs, I still consider myself first and foremost an entrepreneur, and as such every so often I simply have to create something new.
-Most recently that is investorflow.org, an online network gathering together all the world’s impact investors.
+One is investorflow.org, an online network gathering together all the world’s impact investors.

 Hope something from this long list is of help to you.